Chiropractic

 Introduction

 Have you been feeling stiffness around your hips lately?
-Have you noticed that you are leaning forward constantly, causing strain on your lower back?
+Have you noticed that you are constantly leaning forward, causing strain on your lower back?
 Or have you been experiencing pain in one location in your lower half?
-When dealing with these issues in the lower half of the body, it could correlate with somato-visceral symptoms associated with trigger points in the lower torso.
-TheΒ lower torsoΒ of the human body, or the lower abdominals, is defined as the anterior region of the trunk between the thoracic diaphragm and serves as the cavity to house the digestive, urinary, endocrine, and parts of the reproductive system.
-The lower torso has various muscles and nerves that surround the lower back, the hips, the pelvis, and the buttock region of the body that stabilizes the legs when in motion and supports the upper body.
+Addressing issues in the lower half of the body may correlate with somato-visceral symptoms linked to trigger points in the lower torso.
+The lower torso of the human body, also known as the lower abdomen, is defined as the anterior region of the trunk located between the thoracic diaphragm and serves as the cavity that houses the digestive, urinary, endocrine, and reproductive systems.
+The lower torso comprises various muscles and nerves that surround the lower back, hips, pelvis, and buttock region of the body, stabilizing the legs when in motion and supporting the upper body.
 The muscles in the lower torso also surround the lumbar and pelvic areas of the spine to protect the joints and vertebrae from becoming dysfunctional.
-When issues begin to rise and affect the lower torso, it can lead to overlapping problems affecting the body’s lower extremities.
+When issues begin to arise and affect the lower torso, it can lead to overlapping problems that impact the body’s lower extremities.

 Therapeutic Ways To Manage Trigger Points In The Lower Torso